 Welcoming you at Tirana International Airport and heading straight to the capital Tirana.
 Accommodation and a short break before we start the city tour.
-First we visit the National Museum of History.
+First, we visit the National Museum of History.
 Walking the central avenue and the central square, we next visit the Ethem Bay Mosque and the Clock-Tower and the remains of the Castle of Tirana.
 We also go deep underground to visit the Enver Hoxa bunker, a former communistic leader of Albania.
-We walk on to the Pyramid - mausoleum of the late Enver Hoxha, designed from his daughter.
-We will end the tour at Enver Hoxha house in Blloku.
+We walk on to the Pyramid - mausoleum of Enver Hoxha, designed by his daughter.
+We will end the tour at Enver Hoxha's house in Blloku.
 This evening we have a welcoming dinner and overnight in Tirana.

-After the breakfast in the hotel, we leave for the ancient town and port of Durres, a UNESCO site.
-We walk along the Adriatic Sea and visit the remains of the ancient amphitheatre that once hold 20.000 people making it the largest in the Balkans.
+After breakfast in the hotel, we leave for the ancient town and port of Durres, a UNESCO site.
+We walk along the Adriatic Sea and visit the remains of the ancient amphitheater that once hold 20.000 people making it the largest in the Balkans.
 Possibility to visit the City museum of Durres.
-In the noon we can advise lunch at a sea side restaurant for outdoor delicious seafood dishes, other dishes possible.
+At noon we can advise lunch at a seaside restaurant for outdoor delicious seafood dishes, other dishes possible.
 In the afternoon, we drive to the medieval capital of Albania, Kruja.
 High in the mountain cliffs, we will visit the castle of the national hero of Albania, Skender-beg.
 Exploring the narrow streets, we will walk through the unique Ethno bazaar.
 After a short break, we drive back to Tirana.
 Free evening and overnight in Tirana.

 Day 3Tirana - Berat – Tirana (195 km) (B)

-After the breakfast at the hotel, we drive to Berat, one of the most visited and characteristic towns in Albania, the last UNESCO site in our trip.
+After breakfast at the hotel, we drive to Berat, one of the most visited and characteristic towns in Albania, the last UNESCO site on our trip.
 After visiting the fortress of Berat, we will stroll down to the center through the narrow streets of the old part of the town.
-A great opportunity to meet locals, to mingle with them and talk about the life in Albania.
-In the central street of Berat, where the most of the restaurants and cafes are situated, we will have free time for lunch or coffee on your own.
-Than we drive back to Tirana.
-Tonight we have free evening to wonder around the Albanian capital.
+A great opportunity to meet locals, to mingle with them and talk about life in Albania.
+In the central street of Berat, where most of the restaurants and cafes are situated, we will have free time for lunch or coffee on your own.
+Then we drive back to Tirana.
+Tonight we have a free evening to wander around the Albanian capital.
 Overnight in Tirana.

 Day 4Tirana – Ohrid (170 km) (B)

-After the breakfast at the hotel, we drive to the neighbouring Macedonia, heading to the city of UNESCO – Ohrid.
+After breakfast at the hotel, we drive to neighboring Macedonia, heading to the city of UNESCO – Ohrid.
 After the accommodation, we start a tour through the old city of Ohrid, one of the oldest towns in Europe, full of history with traces of four thousand years of civilization.
-We will visit famous medieval churches – the Holly Mother of God Perivleptos and the church St. Clement of Ohrid at Plaosnik, the fortress of Tsar Samuel with a beautiful panorama, the ancient Macedonian-Roman theatre, sailing with small boats on the way back to the centre.
-Explanation of the history, the biggest open air museum of the Byzantheum.
-Next we will visit the medieval church of St. Sophia and further on we will stop at a pearl shop store, where the workers will give us a short explanation on the famous Ohrid pearl making process.
+We will visit famous medieval churches – the Holly Mother of God Perivleptos and the church St. Clement of Ohrid at Plaosnik, the fortress of Tsar Samuel with a beautiful panorama, the ancient Macedonian-Roman theatre, sailing with small boats on the way back to the center.
+Explanation of the history, the biggest open-air museum of the Byzantium.
+Next, we will visit the medieval church of St. Sophia and further on we will stop at a pearl shop store, where the workers will give us a short explanation of the famous Ohrid pearl making process.
 Free time to explore more of this UNESCO site.
 Free evening.

 Day 5Ohrid - Bay of bones - St. Naum – Ohrid (30 km) (B, L, D)